xiaoxiao1999319/Xiao-Xiao-s-page/content/publication/NanoEnergy-Triboelectric-bending-sensor-based-smart-glove/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Nano Letters*"
+publication: "*Nano Energy*"
-publication_short: "*Nano Lett.*"
+publication_short: "*Nano Energy*"

 abstract: As the world marches into the era of the Internet of Things (IoT), the practice of human health care is on the cusp of a revolution, driven by an unprecedented level of personalization enabled by a variety of wearable bioelectronics.
 A sustainable and wearable energy solution is highly desirable and remains a challenge.
 Here, we report a high-performance wearable electricity generation approach by manipulating the relative permittivity of a triboelectric nanogenerator (TENG).
 A compatible active carbon (AC)-doped polyvinylidene fluoride (AC@PVDF) composite film was invented with high relative permittivity and a specific surface area for wearable biomechanical energy harvesting.
 Compared with the pure PVDF, the 0.8% AC@PVDF film-based TENG obtained an enhancement in voltage, current, and power by 2.5, 3.5, and 9.8 times, respectively.
 This work reports a stable, cost-effective, and scalable approach to improve the performance of the triboelectric nanogenerator for wearable biomechanical energy harvesting, thus rendering a sustainable and pervasive energy solution for on-body electronics.
 # Summary.
 An optional shortened abstract.
-summary: A research article selected as the Cover Image of *Nano Letters*.
+summary: A research article selected as the Cover Image of *Nano Energy*.

 tags:
 - wearable bioelectronics